gsoft-inc/sg-orbit/README.md

 ### CI

 We use [Circle CI](https://circleci.com) as our continuous integration platform.
-You can find the
+To have access to our CI environment, ask to join the [gsoft-inc](https://github.com/gsoft-inc) on Github.

 2 builds are currently configured: